albertzak/open/readme.md

 - why lisp?
   - trivial to rewrite
-    - though code isn't 100% data (whitespace, linebreaks, line comments)
+    - though code isn't 100% data (whitespace, linebreaks, comments)
   - navigate through the inlined data with the same motions as you're traversing your code.
     - semi-structural paredit feels great, there's no divide between data and code.